 The Department normally requires candidates to satisfactorily complete approved courses in one major field and at least one minor field.
 The minimum requirements after a bachelor's degree are ★27 in graduate courses, ★15 of which must be in the major field, including MEC E 602 and 680, plus research leading to a thesis of high calibre.
-For those students entering the PhD program after a master's degree the minimum course requirement is ★12 in post-master's courses including MEC E 602 and 680.
-No more than one 500-level Mechanical Engineering course can be credited toward the ★27 and no 500-level courses can be credited toward the ★12 in a post-master's program.
+For those students entering the PhD program after a master's degree the minimum course requirement is ★12 in graduate courses including MEC E 602 and 680.
+No more than one 500-level Mechanical Engineering course can be credited toward the ★27 and no 500-level Mechanical Engineering courses can be credited toward the ★12 in a post-master's program.
+Alternative courses for MEC E 680 may be selected with the consent of the Graduate Coordinator.
+Note that all courses must be approved by and additional courses may be required by the Graduate Coordinator and the Thesis Supervisory Committee.